 I have lived in Minnesota most of my life.
 My stepmom came into my life when I was in high school.
 She was from Duluth.
 She moved there from Montana and spent most of her childhood days there.
 I remember when she told us she was from Duluth, I made a visibly horrible face and turned my nose up at such a place.
-I was convinced there could be nothing cool happening outside of the city limits of Minneapolis St Paul.
+At the time, Duluth restaurants weren’t known for much of anything, and I was convinced there could be nothing cool happening outside of the city limits of Minneapolis St Paul.
 My eighteen-year-old self was a fool.
 My fifty-year-old self will tell you Duluth is a super cool place.
-In Duluth, you will find students, makers, bikers, dock workers, sailors, brewers, and the town has a storied, generally cool vibe.
+In Duluth, you will find students, makers, bikers, dock workers, sailors and brewers — and the town has a storied, generally cool vibe.

 At Saras Table Chester Creek Café is a farm to table restaurant and has been so since long before it was trendy.
 They believe in meeting their farmers, knowing where their vegetables are sourced, and using all of these seasonal elements to create high-quality breakfast, lunch, and dinner items in a comfy setting.
 Saras Table is a very neighborhood spot that is perfect for breakfast, but they also showcase world flavors and vegan and vegetarian options.
 Try their Wild Rice Toast with fresh jam they make in-house or their jerk chicken or vegan sliders accompanied by their fresh-cut fries.

-The Pickwick is an old school superclub in Duluth that has been there since 1918.
-Over the years, there have been some changes, but the ambiance and the old school supper club vibe still exist.
+The Pickwick is an old school supper club in Duluth that has been there since 1918.
+Over the years, there have been some changes, but the ambiance and supper club vibe still exist.
 The bar is full of old European style woodwork, painted canvases and antler horns, and has a traditional, clubby old-world feel.
-This is a classic supper club fare with hand-cut steaks and chops and thick slabs of Prime Rib featured on Friday and Saturday nights.
-Don’t miss the giant onion rings or the smoked whitefish appetizer served with capers and onions, and there is always a variety of Lake Trout dishes and plates of pasta on the menu.
+This is classic supper club fare with hand-cut steaks and chops and thick slabs of prime rib featured on Friday and Saturday nights.
+Don’t miss the giant onion rings or the smoked whitefish appetizer served with capers and onions, and there is always a variety of lake trout dishes and plates of pasta on the menu.